vijaymj89/new-repo/README.md

 # new-repo
 A new repo directly created on GitHub first

-This file has now been updated for 'update-readme' branch
+Update made on 'develop' branch locally

-Updated made on 'main' branch on GitHub before rebase
+to test out conflicts